 - 8 taco shells

-- Heat the oil in a medium skillet over medium heat until shimmering.
+- Heat the oil in a medium skillet over medium high heat until shimmering.

 - Add the onion and cook until softened, about five minutes.